Treatment Effect Quantiles in Stratified Randomized Experiments and Matched Observational Studies: Conclusion

 \section{Conclusion}

 We studied nonparametric randomization-based inference and sensitivity analysis for quantiles of individual effects.
 We focused on alternative hypotheses that favor larger treatment effects.
 We can straightforwardly extend it to deal with alternative hypotheses that favor smaller treatment effects, by switching treatment labels or changing outcome signs.
-We can also conduct two-sided testing by combining the two one-sided testings using the Bonferroni's method \citep{cox1977}.
+We can also conduct two-sided testing by combining the two one-sided testings using Bonferroni's method \citep{cox1977}.

 Our inference utilizes rank-based test statistics, and is applicable to both stratified randomized experiments and matched observational studies.
-We proposed a greedy algorithm with an optimal transformation to compute slightly conservative $p$-values but with much less computation cost, as well as the dynamic programming algorithm to compute the exact $p$-values.
-Furthermore, our inference is actually a costless addition to the conventional randomization inference and sensitivity analysis assuming constant treatment effects, and thus should always be encouraged in practice.
-The inference results can be conveniently visualized and interpreted, and an R package implementing the proposed approaches has been available online.
+Our inference is actually a costless addition to the conventional randomization inference and sensitivity analysis assuming constant treatment effects, and thus should always be encouraged in practice.
+The inference results can be conveniently visualized and interpreted, and a publicly available R package has also been developed.

-{\rev It will be interesting to further incorporate pretreatment covariates to either improve the inference efficiency \citep{Rosenbaum2002cov, lin2013} or consider conditional quantiles of individual treatment effects \citep{Fan2010}.
-We leave them for future research.}
+It will be interesting to further incorporate pretreatment covariates to either improve the inference efficiency \citep{Rosenbaum2002cov, lin2013} or consider conditional quantiles of individual treatment effects \citep{Fan2010}.
+We leave them for future research.